openframeworks/ofSite/documentation/3d/ofCamera.markdown

 Get the boolean state which indicates whether the aspect ratio of this camera is forced to a non-default setting.

-Returns: A boolean: whether or not this camera's aspect ratio is set to a non-default value.
+**Returns**: A boolean: whether or not this camera's aspect ratio is set to a non-default value.